Dcnigma/DC-uLaunch_Updater/README.md

 Only tested it on my Switch so I don't take responsibility if something happens to your switch.

 # Todo:
-- Remove /SDout/ folder after installation. (folder is empty) just need to remove the folder.
+- Remove /SDout/ folder after installation. (folder is empty) just need to remove the folder. (fixed).
 - Give names of references a logic name in the code.
 - Decide if will use a png icon or not.
 - Give propper credits to everyone in README.md